Montana Territory Gazetteer

 McLin & Company, furniture, sashes, etc

-Miller F B, stoves, tin, hardware, and agricultural implements
+Miller F B, stoves, tin, hardware, and agricultural

 Mills K Kessler, proprietors New Northwest